FISA–FOCA war: Rules and breaches

-Resolution
+Concorde Agreement

-While it is not clear that these issues were ever properly resolved, the FISA–FOCA war was ultimately put into more or less permanent abeyance by the Concorde Agreement to which both parties agreed at the beginning of 1981.
+Some elements of the dispute were resolved by the Concorde Agreement to which both parties agreed at the beginning of 1981.
 The regulatory body (FISA, which was an autonomous satellite body created by the FIA to oversee international motorsport) agreed to a more equal distribution of funds, to arbitration provisions, and to a timetable for technical regulation changes, amongst other things.

 The teams agreed to appear for every race in the world championship (which had not been the case previously, as to save money, often teams did not enter "fly away" races, i.e. South American, Antipodean, or North American events) under financial penalty.
 Furthermore, they agreed to abide by the rulings of the arbitration provisions of the agreement.
 The FOCA teams also agreed to share travel expenses equally amongst all teams who score world championship points in a given season.